Master of Education in Curriculum Studies for Health Interprofessionals

 - EDUC 5xx3 Innovations in Health Profession Education (Summer 2022)

-Our next cohort will be potentially starting in September 2020.
+Our next cohort will be starting in September 2020.

-If you are interested in this program, please send an expression of interest to our Graduate Studies office: email@example.com
+If you are interested in this program, please apply through our Graduate Studies office: Graduate Admissions page

-Please indicate that your interest is in the Master of Education in Curriculum Studies for Health Interprofessionals.
+Please be sure to note that your application is for the Master of Education in Curriculum Studies for Health Interprofessionals.

 - Online Application